 We invite you to apply for funding to enhance your Arts Undergraduate Experience through initiatives like trips, conferences, society activities, space upgrades, orientation tools, and hosting competitions, just to name a few!

 If you find yourself in front of a great initiative or you are passionate to pursue endeavours that will take your Arts education above and beyond, the Arts Endowment Fund is there to help make it possible.
 The Fund has been established to support student-led initiatives that complement their experiences in Arts.
 The objective is to provide improvements in the quality and the diversity of students’ educational experiences, through enhancements to the spaces and events that Arts students access, as well as initiatives that go beyond the classroom.

-The deadline for proposal submissions for the Fall 2019 term was Friday, October 11, 2019, 11:59 p.m.
+The deadline for proposal submissions for the Winter 2020 term is Friday, February 14, 2020 11:59 p.m.
 The Arts Endowment Fund accepts proposals once per term.

 You can apply for funding if:

 - You are an undergraduate student in the Faculty of Arts, with the exception of students in the School of Accounting and Finance (you can apply to the Accounting and Finance Endowment Fund instead).

 - You've paid the per-term fee in support of the AEF.
 (If you opted out of the AEF fee when you paid your tuition, you are not eligible.)

 How to apply for funding